 Discover more about the achievements and endeavours of Adam Bell scholars with our snapshots of a selection of previous winners.

 To be considered for the Adam Bell Scholarship, you will need to be nominated by an Edge Hill University student or a member of staff.

 We encourage you to speak to your peers or your tutor to discuss your individual situation and your desire to be nominated.

-The Adam Bell Scholarship nomination form will be available to download from this page when nominations open in February 2019.
+The Adam Bell Scholarship nomination form will be available to download from this page when nominations open again in 2020.

 A selection panel will judge all nominations received.

 If you have any queries about the Adam Bell Scholarship, you can get in touch with us at firstname.lastname@example.org and we will be happy to assist you.